Please consider supporting this project with your tax-deductible donation now.

 The Portraits of Family House project is a series of oil paintings showcasing the courage of those involved with Family House, a nonprofit providing free housing for families of children being treated at the Benioff Children’s Hospital in San Francisco for serious illnesses.

-The project will consist of 24 oil paintings by Seamus Berkeley, a fine arts painter with decades of portraiture experience.
+The project plans for the creation of 24 oil paintings by Seamus Berkeley, a fine arts painter with decades of portraiture experience.
 The paintings capture the compassion of those who make Family House the wonder it is: the children, families, caregivers, organizers, volunteers and health care professionals.

 The project is creating a visual legacy of the faces and spirit of the people who transform Family House into a supportive community and home away from home for families in need.

-So far 7 of the 24 oil paintings have been completed and are already on display to Family House.
+So far 8 of the 24 oil paintings have been completed and are already on display at Family House.
 (You can view the finished portraits in the gallery tab.)
 As each portrait is completed, it is donated to the Family House organization.
 The full set of portraits will be compiled into a book documenting the compelling stories of these families, volunteers, and more.

 This is a painting of Lahoma and her son Demetrius, one of the families featured in this project.
 Demetrius suffers from IPEX syndrome, an autoimmune disorder where the immune system malfunctions and attacks the body’s own tissues and organs.